-- High-heat appliance.
-Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature greater than 2,000°F (1093°C). - Low-heat appliance (residential appliance).
-Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of 1,000 °F (538 °C) or less. - Medium-heat appliance.
-Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of more than 1,000°F (538°C), but not greater than 2,000°F (1093°C). - APPLIANCE, VENTED.
-An appliance designed and installed in such a manner that all of the products of combustion are conveyed directly from the appliance to the outside atmosphere through an approved chimney or vent system. - APPROVED.
-Acceptable to the mechanical official for compliance with the provisions of the applicable code or referenced standard. - APPROVED AGENCY.
-An established and recognized agency that is approved by the code official and regularly engaged in conducting tests or furnishing inspection services. - AUTOMATIC BOILER.
-Any class of boiler that is equipped with the controls and limit devices specified in Chapter 10. - BATHROOM.
+High-heat appliance.
+Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature greater than 2,000°F (1093°C).

+Low-heat appliance (residential appliance).
+Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of 1,000°F (538°C) or less.

+Medium-heat appliance.
+Any appliance in which the products of combustion at the point of entrance to the flue under normal operating conditions have a temperature of more than 1,000°F (538°C), but not greater than 2,000°F (1093°C).

+APPLIANCE, VENTED.
+An appliance designed and installed in such a manner that all of the products of combustion are conveyed directly from the appliance to the outside atmosphere through an approved chimney or vent system.

+APPROVED.
+Approved by the code official or other authority having jurisdiction.

+APPROVED AGENCY.
+An established and recognized agency that is approved by the code official and regularly engaged in conducting tests or furnishing inspection services.

+AUTOMATIC BOILER.
+Any class of boiler that is equipped with the controls and limit devices specified in Chapter 10.

+BATHROOM.
 A room containing a bathtub, shower, spa or similar bathing fixture.

 BOILER.
 A closed heating appliance intended to supply hot water or steam for space heating, processing or power purposes.
 Low-pressure boilers operate at pressures less than or equal to 15 pounds per square inch (psi) (103 kPa) for steam and 160 psi (1103 kPa) for water.
-High-pressure boilers operate at pressures exceeding those pressures.
+High pressure boilers operate at pressures exceeding those pressures.